scahyono/aifu/README.md

 # AIfu Chatbot

-Chat with you AIfu (AI waifu assistant) via a simple chatbot built using OpenAI's GPT-4 model.
+Chat with your AIfu (AI waifu companion) via a simple chatbot built using OpenAI's GPT-4 model.
 It is designed to offer companionship and support, exhibiting endearing qualities and intelligence to provide a comforting presence to users.
 The chatbot maintains a conversation history, ensuring a coherent and context-aware interaction experience.

 ## Features